Principal - Lesley Welsh

 Our Vision

-We pride ourselves at George Pindar on being a fully inclusive school, where every student, irrespective of need, receives the best education and has high aspirations for their own future.
+We pride ourselves at George Pindar School on being a fully inclusive school, where every student, irrespective of need, receives the best education and has high aspirations for their own future.
 We believe passionately in the limitless potential of all our students and we strive to ensure that every student, whatever their need, is successful in achieving their own personal goals through appropriate personalised support and intervention.

 The Beacon Team